-When it comes to dining on the road, I admit that as a vegan, vegetarian and dog, we are a high-maintenance trio.
+When it comes to dining on the road, I admit that as a vegan, vegetarian, and dog, we are a high-maintenance trio.
 So we went to Moab’s Eklectic Café twice.

-With a beautiful dog-friendly patio and garden, a half dozen veg options and an interesting international clientele, we give this place thumbs and paws up.
+With a beautiful dog-friendly patio and garden, a half dozen veg options, and an interesting international clientele, we give this place thumbs and paws up.
 The café also sells beads and jewelry.
 My husband bought me a calendar here featuring the abstract landscapes of Colorado Plateau painter Serena Supplee, so I’ll have Moab on my mind throughout 2018.

-The veggie burger was pretty good, but the clear winner at Eklectic is the Indonesian satay with peanut sauce, salad and curried rice.
+The veggie burger was pretty good, but the clear winner at Eklectic is the Indonesian satay with peanut sauce, salad, and curried rice.
 We chose tofu, but there’s also a chicken option.

 Pioneer Cabin II

 Rudy adores hotels and motels, and we visited many dog-friendly ones on our road trip.
-But our special splurge was four nights in a cabin in the La Sal Mountains, 18 mile from Moab.
+But our special splurge was four nights in a cabin in the La Sal Mountains, 18 miles from Moab.

-Wind up and up the mountain and eventually you come to the strangely-named Murray’s Last Resort, a meadow with a few cabins on it.
-Our log cabin was called Pioneer ll (Pioneer I was right next door) and had two bedrooms, living room, TV loft, kitchen, bath, balcony and porch.
+Wind up and up the mountain and eventually, you come to the strangely-named Murray’s Last Resort, a meadow with a few cabins on it.
+Our log cabin was called Pioneer ll (Pioneer I was right next door) and had two bedrooms, living room, TV loft, kitchen, bath, balcony, and porch.
 Logs everywhere!
 The stairs, the interior walls, the supports for the balcony—all logs.
 With Native American and Western artwork on the walls, it was tasteful and cozy.
 And hard to leave when our time was up.

 Bears Ears National Monument

 A two-hour drive from Moab, Bears Ears is a natural area in southeastern Utah that’s sacred to multiple Indian tribes.
-It has a huge concentration of Native American ruins, petroglyphs and pictographs.
+It has a huge concentration of Native American ruins, petroglyphs, and pictographs.
 One of President Obama’s last accomplishments was using his executive authority under the Antiquities Act to deem Bears Ears a national monument and protect 1.35 million acres of federal land.

 I was excited and curious to find out what we’d see on our day trip from Moab to Bears Ears.
-It was a little confusing, because there’s not much signage, but it was well worth visiting.
+It was a little confusing because there’s not much signage, but it was well worth visiting.
 Uncrowded, with marvelous opportunities to see the ruins of native dwellings dating back more than a thousand years.
 And by uncrowded, I mean that at most of the areas we visited we encountered no other people.
 Take that, Big Five!